lfe-deprecated/plan/src/plans/rvirding.plan.md

 # rvirding

+* New macro handling and compiled macros
+* Hack on Flavors
 * Prep LFE for v1.0
-* Hack on Flavors